Common Concerns with Epilepsy Medication

 - Be consistent.
 Take your medicine the same way every day.
 If it’s okay to take before food, always take before food.
 If you take it after food, do it this way all the time.
 Your body may absorb the medication differently (for example faster or slower) if you take it before or after food.

 - If you take your medicine on an empty stomach and side effects bother you, try taking it with food instead.
 Food may even out how fast the medicine is absorbed and lessen side effects.

 What Should I Do If A Medicine I Am Taking Doesn't Stop My Seizures?

 In the United States, many new drugs have been approved to treat epilepsy in the past 20 years.
 This means that there are different drugs available to treat different types of epilepsy.
 If your current seizure medicine doesn't work for you, talk to your doctor about other options.

 - Your doctor may suggest trying a different medicine.
 Or a second medicine may be added to what you are already taking.
 These decisions should always be made with the help of your doctor.
 You should not stop or change a seizure medicine on your own; sudden changes or stopping a medicine can trigger dangerous seizures.

 - If you have tried at least two seizure medicines at the highest doses you can tolerate and they don’t work to control seizures, the chance that a different medicine will work is small.
-(Your doctor may say that your epilepsy is "intractable" or "medically refractory.")
+(Your doctor may say that your epilepsy is "intractable" or "drug-resistant.")

 - If medicines don't work, you should see an epilepsy specialist to make sure that your seizures have been diagnosed correctly.
 If your diagnosis is correct and your seizures still cannot be controlled with medicines, it may be time to try something else.
 Other types of treatment (such as surgery, devices, or dietary therapy) are available.
 An epilepsy center can help you find out if any of these may be possible for you.